Nicolai Højgaard: Professional career

 Højgaard turned professional at the start of 2019.
 He played a mixture of Nordic Golf League and Challenge Tour events for most of the season.
 In September he was runner-up in the KLM Open, a European Tour event, one stroke behind Sergio García.

 In September 2021, Højgaard won his first European Tour event at the DS Automobiles Italian Open winning by one shot ahead of Tommy Fleetwood and Adrian Meronk.
 His twin brother Rasmus had won the week before at the Omega European Masters, meaning that the Højgaard twins became the first brothers to win in back-to-back weeks on the European Tour.

 Højgaard picked up his second European Tour victory in February 2022 at the Ras Al Khaimah Championship.
-He shot 24 under par for four rounds; beating Jordan Smith by four shots.
+He shot 24 under par for four rounds, beating Jordan Smith by four shots.

+In September 2023, Højgaard played on the European team in the 2023 Ryder Cup at Marco Simone Golf and Country Club in Guidonia, Rome, Italy.
+The European team won 16.5–11.5 and Højgaard went 0–2–1 including a loss in his Sunday singles match against Xander Schauffele.
+In November, he won the DP World Tour Championship at Jumeirah Golf Estates in Dubai.
+He shot a final round 64 to win by two shots and claim his first Rolex Series victory.

+In April 2024, Højgaard played in his first ever Masters Tournament.
+Playing alongside the world number one Scottie Scheffler on Saturday, he briefly took the solo lead with a birdie on the tenth hole before finished up the round with five straight bogeys.
+He finished the tournament tied for 16th.

 Personal life

 Højgaard's twin brother Rasmus is a professional golfer and was also part of the Danish team that won the 2018 Eisenhower Trophy.